When someone establishes a startup, they are most likely to turn to their friends, colleagues, and family members to build a team.

 What is a Founders’ Agreement?
 (Definition)

-A founders’ agreement, like the name suggests, is a written formal document that is created between the co-founders of a company.
+A founders’ agreement or contract is a written formal document that is created between the co-founders of a company.
 This contractual document, clearly lays out all the ownership, rights, responsibilities, dispute resolution, and other aspects that are quite important to be documented between founders and the company.

 The main agenda that the founders’ agreement (also known as shareholder agreement) serves is to protect each member’s interests and avoid future conflicts.